-Buying groups, also known as Group Purchasing Organizations (GPOs) exist in just about every industry, including home building.
+Buying groups, also known as group purchasing organizations (GPOs) exist in just about every industry, including home building.
 Some have come and gone; others have stood the test of time.
 To know if membership in a GPO is right for you, start with some soul-searching.
 Are you willing to share cost information, change from your existing suppliers and trades, and alter your material specifications?
 If not, you’re unlikely to benefit.
 You may be able to join one that offers “me, too” rebates that you could obtain on your own for materials that you already buy, but why share the rebate with the GPO?
-(Image: TimberNY via Pixabay)

 A GPO leverages the spend of its members.
 It does this by lowering the cost of materials or services.
 For example, let’s look at framing.
 A GPO can leverage its members’ forecasted volume of lumber in a local market through a competitive bid.
 Members then purchase their dimension lumber at a lower cost than they could on their own with their individual volume.
 Some GPOs can even provide material take-off services to estimate the amount of dimension lumber that members need to frame their homes.
 A good GPO leverages the spend of its members at the highest aggregated level possible.
 It will have deals with manufacturers at the national level, suppliers at a regional level, and trades at a local level.

-Make sure a GPO shares your ethics and values.
+Make sure a group purchasing organization shares your ethics and values

 Remember how your parents warned you about hanging out with the wrong crowd?
 That advice is GPO-relevant.
 Joining a GPO known for unethical tactics may bring your business’s ethics into question.
 Do your research.
 GPOs are only as good as the members they include and the organizations that represent them.
 Some screen prospective members to make sure they pay their bills on time, engage in ethical business practices, and are in good standing in the community.
 Other GPOs will let anyone with a bank check be a member.